usgs/earthquake-ted/tweet_trigger_readme.md

 Introduction
 ------------

 Tweet_trigger is an application which collects earthquake events that come in through PDL and tweets them from a configurable Twitter account.
 For testing purposes, the notedalerts Twitter account was used.
-Tweet_trigger has been designed to run in Python 3.

 Installation and Dependencies
 -----------------------------

-Create a conda environment OR activate existing conda environment:
-    To create a new environment, type: conda create --name anyEnvName To activate existing environment, type: source activate yourEnvName

-Install dependencies by typing:
-    pip install psycopg2
-    pip install tweepy

-Make sure this conda environment is activated for whatever user is running PDL.
-This is because the PDL client runs this code when a new event or event update (origin product) is received via PDL.
+The ted conda environment must be activated for whichever user is running PDL.
+The PDL runs this code when a new event or event update (origin product) is received.
+To activate this environment for that user, type:
+    source activate ted
+If the environment has not been created yet or does not exist, type:
+    ./install.sh

+Tweet_trigger has been designed to run in Python 3.

 Running tweet_trigger.py
 ------------------------

-To run tweet_trigger.py, you also must have configTweeter.ini installed in the same directory.
+To run tweet_trigger.py, configTweeter.ini must be installed in the same directory.
 This file must contain the necessary information to access the Twitter API and the tweet_audit table of the database.
-An example configTweeter.ini can be found in this Git repository, under .\bin\exampleConfigFiles\.
+An example configTweeter.ini can be found in this Git repository under .\bin\exampleConfigFiles\.

 Tweet_trigger.py is instantiated by PDL, and needs its own indexer_listener and listener in the Product Client config file to run.